vavrek/oa-arch/README.md

 Offline speech dictation is under development, with a new video demo coming soon.

-Porting to all common Linux distributions, GUI design, and creating convenient package installers are all on the list.
+Porting to all common Linux distributions, Window Managers, GUI design, and creating convenient package installers are all on the list.

 One small step at a time...